 - Plans without prescription drug coverage are also available in some areas

-You can call a licensed Humana agent to learn more about plans in your state.
+You can call a licensed Humana agent, or use the online system, to learn more about plans in your state.

 You will have to pay your regular monthly Medicare Part B (to the government) in order to maintain eligibility for a Medicare Advantage policy.